harsh8398/Pi-telegram-bot/README.md

 pip install -r requirements
 ```

-urbandictionary is needed to be installed from this [link](https://github.com/harsh8398/urbandictionary-py).
-Official version won't work as its tweaked for this bot.

 ### Setting up environment

 To have bot running you need to set environment variable named 'TELEGRAM_TOKEN' (for master branch) or 'TELEGRAM_TOKEN_BETA' (for dev branch)